stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 Copilot suggests a full parser using Biopython.
 I tweak it for my genome annotation workflow.

 While Copilot isn't perfect (especially on biological assumptions), it cuts down repetitive coding time significantly.
+You can also use Copilot to generate documentation for your scripts or functions, which is great for reproducibility and sharing your work with others.
+It can help you write clear and concise comments, docstrings, and even README files for your projects.

 ---